Witold6/AI-Biomod/README.md

 - Quantum creation of the antimatter laser rifle

--Ability to fly thanks to the engine in shoes and hands.
+-Ability to fly thanks to the engine in shoes and hands

+- Serves as a space suit in the headband.